briansmiley/BitMapper/README.md

 # Pixelwise Font/Sprite Generator

-Select active cells to define a pixelwise character bitmap
+[p5.js](https://p5js.org/) sketch that allows selecting active cells to define a pixelwise character bitmap.
+Similarly implemented in React [here](https://github.com/becpeck/draw-grid).

 Generates a 2-Dimensional array of `1` / `0` values for pasting into a `fontLibrary` object of the shape: